sinbrive/SIGFOX-PROXY/README.md

 Constraint : Rate limitation (max) -> 1 request every second.

+TO DO : solve the limitation of 100 messages max per fetch (Sigfox constraint).

+Branch created : cumul version.

 Credit : image from https://nicepage.com/

-TO DO : use single button for Today and Yesterday update.

 Free to use.
-If you make a reference to this repo, I will enjoy.
+If you make a reference to this repo, we will enjoy.